 Fateh Sagar Lake is the second artificial lake of Udaipur, the first being Jaisamand lake.
-Located in the north of Lake Pichola, Fateh Sagar Lake lies just besides the entrance to Moti Magri Hill.
+Located in the north of Lake Pichola, Fateh Sagar Lake lies just beside the entrance to Moti Magri Hill.
 It’s about 2.4 km long and 1.6 km wide and deep to the extent of 11.5 meters.

-Udaipur City Palace is one of the architectural wonder of Rajasthan, located on the banks of Lake Pichola.
+Udaipur City Palace is one of the architectural wonders of Rajasthan, located on the banks of Lake Pichola.
 It is the most-visited tourist attraction of Udaipur and often distinguished as the largest palace complex in Rajasthan.
 Initially, Maharana Udai Singh built this superb wonder, but the present form of the Palace is the result of subsequent additions by his successors.

 If you are visiting The City Palace then you can’t miss it, as it is located in the same complex.
-This Temple is one of the most famous temple of Udaipur and one of the most visited in the region.
-If you are staying in the old town like Lal Ghat area then you are only few minutes walk away.
+This Temple is one of the most famous temples of Udaipur and one of the most visited in the region.
+If you are staying in the old town like Lal Ghat area then you are only a few minutes walk away.
 Jagdish temple was built in 1651 by the Maharana Jagat Singh who ruled the Udaipur during the 1628 – 1653.

 Now a hotel ((Taj Lake Palace), The Lake Palace was originally called Jag Niwas Palace and served as a summer palace.
 Built between 1743 and 1746 on the island near Jagmandir Palace in Lake Pichola.

 Taj Lake Palace is one of the most luxurious hotels in India, which often features among the top 10 hotels of the world.
-You must have seen this magnificent hotel from the James bond movie ‘Octopussy’.
+You must have seen this magnificent hotel from the James Bond movie ‘Octopussy’.
 I wanted to stay there at least for a night for the experience, but could not afford it, extremely expensive.
 I heard from friends that it will worth every penny you pay.

-This hour long journey gives you splendid views of the City Palace complex, the picturesque ghats, Sajjangarh and Bagore ki Haveli.
+This hour-long journey gives you splendid views of the City Palace complex, the picturesque ghats, Sajjangarh and Bagore ki Haveli.
 Built in marble and yellow sandstone, the towering structure displays marvelous architecture.